mmhernandez/flex_meal_tracker/README.md

 * Click nav bar items to highlight or navigate user to appropriate pages
 * Manage account information, including starting weight and measurements when beginning the program
 * View snapshots of overall weight lost, inches lost, and exercise statistics
-* Get a list of exercises for certain muscle groups (using the API Ninjas Exercises endpoint) as inspiration to continue reaching exercise goals
+* Get a list of exercises for certain muscle groups (using the API Ninja's Exercises endpoint) as inspiration to continue reaching exercise goals
 * Live calendar to select day for logging meals
 * Full CRUD functionality for daily log entries
-*
+* Dynamic add/update buttons based on presence of data in the database
 * "Back to top" feature for each page
 * Click the GitHub and Linkedin icons in the footer to view more information about the app and creator
 * Features the use of CSS3 pseudo classes